by Jenny Lelwica Buttaccio

 Finally, if you’re taking certain binders, they may come with specific dietary requirements for maximum effectiveness.
 For instance, a low-amylose diet is recommended when taking CSM or Welchol; amylose is a digestion-resistant polysaccharide found in legumes, starchy fruits and vegetables, and whole grains.

 Various therapies can support the body’s efforts to eliminate biotoxins and reduce symptoms.
 There’s no one-size-fits-all approach to healing, but options that are often beneficial to patients include:

-- Going outside offers breaks from continuous exposure to indoor mold and access to some fresh air.
-Some patients with biotoxin illness practice extreme mold avoidance where they live or spend a substantial amount of time in drier climates such as the desert.
+- Time outdoors: Going outside offers breaks from continuous exposure to indoor mold and access to some fresh air.
+Some patients with mold or biotoxin illness practice extreme mold avoidance where they live or spend a substantial amount of time in drier climates such as the desert.
 For many people, this may not be a viable option, but spending extra time outside whenever possible can greatly benefit you as you heal.